Valens Practice Merger

 Yes, the three clinical records are being combined into one.
 If you go to another site, such as for a specialist clinic, your medical record will be available to the clinician seeing you there.

-You will still be able to book an appointment by ringing your normal practice number or online at www.valensmedical.co.uk.
+You can still book an appointment by ringing your normal practice number or by using our online services.

 We now have a central navigation team who will help guide you to the most appropriate appointment for your needs, which is another benefit for all our patients and this merger.